mrthreeplates/TRS-80_floppy_remapper/README.md

 Wow, you got this far, congratulations!
 Here is the fun stuff.

-With the remapper board installed, you can change the drive mapping as follows.

-There are 8 pre-programmed and fixed floppy drive mappings numbered 0 through 7:
+There are 8 pre-programmed (fixed) floppy drive mappings numbered 0 through 7:

 Map number | Drive 0 | Drive 1 | Drive 2 | Drive 3 | Comment
 ------------ | ------------- | ------------ | ----------- | ----------- | ----------